s-ccs/fapra_WS2021_interactive-eeg/README.md

 # Interactive EEG
 This is a student project trying to visualize common EEG stuff interactivly via [Pluto.jl](https://github.com/fonsp/Pluto.jl).
-Feel free to contribute with ideas or notebooks as well as correcting me
+Feel free to contribute with ideas or notebooks as well as correcting me at places where i made mistakes.
+Thanks :)

 ## **Files**
 - ``/notebooks`` folder containing the notebooks listed below